LouisT/GistDB/README.md

     save(); -- Saves a database to gist.
 (Requires auth) - Caller ID: 2 set(key,value); -- Sets a key with said value.

-    NOTE: Caller ID is used for the error lisener.
+    NOTE: Caller ID is used for the error listener.

 Listeners
 ------